 This might sound a little crazy but hiring food bloggers to take part in food games can be an exciting and rewarding way to market your restaurant.

 A simple game of ‘Which Is The Best Burger?’ can help you sell more burgers.
-Have someone famous sit on a table with a choice of four burgers and invite the person to try each and pick the right one only to reveal it belongs to you.
+Have someone famous sit at a table with a choice of four burgers and invite the person to try each and pick the right one only to reveal it belongs to you.

 The right editing can make these videos very interesting.
 Some other ideas include ‘What Am I Eating’ where you blindfold a person and have them try different things – anything on your menu – to guess the name or main ingredient.